The COVID-19 Highest Risk List ended on 31 May 2022

-We will end the Highest Risk List in Scotland on 31 May 2022.
-The success of the vaccination programme and the availability of new medicines to treat Covid-19 mean that the majority of people on the List are at no greater risk from Covid than the general population.
-We have strong clinical evidence to support this which our specialist medical advisers agree means we can end the List.
+The success of the vaccination programme and the availability of new medicines to treat COVID-19 mean that the majority of people on the List are at no greater risk from COVID-19 than the general population.
+We have strong clinical evidence to support this which meant we could end the List.

 We will still be able to contact the people we need to if there’s any need for any different advice in the future.